 Fact #7 – A Brompton made it to the South Pole

 With 80% of Bromptons being exported around the world, your average Brompton spends most of its life being ridden around car-heavy cities or being folded and unfolded onto public transport, into the back of a car or so it can be stored in the corner of the office next to the plant that needs watering.
 So, you can imagine how happy the lucky Brompton was when he received his posting to the South Pole and his research scientist owner.
 A whopping 9732 miles later, when his tyres were first ridden on the -50° Celsius ice, although a testament to the durability of a Brompton, we’re sure he longed to be cuddled up warm, next to the wilting peace lily.

-Purchase your new Brompton bike online or at the Brompton Junction store in London before 31st March 2019 and unlock your 12-months free insurance!
+Purchase your new Brompton bike online before 29th February 2020 and unlock your 12-months free insurance!
 Find out exactly how it works and what’s included in the cover here.